 Children often don’t express what they are going through.
-Thus, your child might say no to brushing due to sensitive teeth as it could escalate the severity of the condition.
-Don’t force them to brush during such times, rather ask what is the exact problem and they might let you know about it.
+Thus, your child might say no to brushing due to a tingling sensation in their teeth, as it could escalate the severity of the condition.
+Don’t force them to brush during such times; ask what the exact problem is, and they might let you know about it.

-Here are some common causes of tooth sensitivity in children.
+Some common causes of tingling teeth and tooth sensitivity in children.

-Proper brushing techniques must be developed from an early age to prevent dental problems.
-The tooth’s enamel wears off due to vigorous brushing which causes sensitive teeth.
-So, keep a check on how your child is brushing, also make sure your little one is using a soft-bristled toothbrush and a fluoride toothpaste.
+Proper brushing techniques must be developed early to prevent dental problems.
+The tooth’s enamel wears off due to vigorous brushing, which causes sensitive teeth.
+So, check how your child is brushing; also, make sure your little one uses a soft-bristled toothbrush and fluoride toothpaste.

-Maintaining a proper oral hygiene plays a huge role in preventing dental issues.
-Your little one’s teeth can get damaged and tiny holes could develop in them if they don’t brush and floss twice a day.
-Dental cavities also lead to sensitive teeth which can be very painful and discomforting.
+Maintaining proper oral hygiene plays a huge role in preventing dental issues.
+Your little one’s teeth can get damaged, and tiny holes could develop in them if they don’t brush and floss twice a day.
+Dental cavities also lead to sensitive teeth, which can be very painful and discomforting.
 Therefore, incorporating good oral habits in your kid is very essential.

-The permanent teeth start to grow once the baby teeth fall out and your child can feel a sensation of sensitivity during that time.
-It takes time for the new teeth to adjust to the air exposure, hence the sensitivity takes place.
+The permanent teeth start to grow once the baby teeth fall out, and your child can feel a sensation of sensitivity during that time.
+It takes time for the new teeth to adjust to the air exposure, hence the sensitivity.

 Several microscopic channels reach the center of the tooth through the dentin and once it is exposed, consuming anything hot or cold creates a tingling sensation.
 Bring your little one at our dental office today if tooth sensitivity is restraining the kid from eating certain foods.
 Give us a call @(708) 794-9526.

 Contact us for any emergency dental care in Tinley Park